 This coconut milk conditioner recipe has been my “go to” recipe for years because it doesn’t weigh hair down.
 I didn’t use it often – mostly as a detangler for my daughter or the occasional moisturizing treatment for myself.
-Although it works better for me than oil-based hair serums, which make my hair heavy and greasy unless I try REALLY hard to work them in, it has a short shelf life.
-Now that I need extra moisture and heat protection on a more regular basis, I decided I wanted something I could leave on my counter for months and months without going bad.
+Although it works better for me than most oil-based hair serums, lately I’ve needed some extra moisture and heat protection due to my daily sauna sessions.

 Benefits Of Argan Oil For Hair

 Made from Moroccan argan tree kernels, argan oil is rich in Vitamin E, omega 3 and 6 fatty acids, and antioxidants that help to moisturize and protect hair.
 Sometimes referred to as “liquid gold,” it absorbs easily and makes hair soft and shiny.

 Argan Oil As A Heat Protectant

 According to HSI Professional, which makes hair styling tools, “Argan oil is great for protecting hair from high heat and with many flat irons reaching temperatures of 360 degrees and over, argan oil is a no brainer.
 Rich in Omega-3 fatty acids, Omega-6 fatty acids, and vitamin E, argan oil not only protects hair; argan oil nourishes hair inside and out.”
 They often include argan oil samples with their tools because they’ve found it so useful.